rybafish/rybafish.github.io/config.md

 Scale graphics and fonts according to system display settings.
 Enabled by default.

 #### locale
-`locale: 'fr_FR'`
+`locale: 'en_gb'`

-By default system locale used for number formatting: decimal and thousands separators.
+By default the system locale used for number formatting: decimal and thousands separators.
 This can be changed by enforsing different locale.
-Examples: en_US, fr_FR, etc.
+To get the list of available locales you can set some garbage value and in this case list of available locales will be written into the log file.
+To me honest, it is easier to change your system setting to have proper number formatting.
+Unfortunately, locales stuff is not very flexible.

 #### color-bg
 `color-bg: '#FFF'`